 Diet books make a lot of bold claims.
-The latest trend is for these authors to sell the idea of metabolism manipulation by following their prescribed diets.
+Trendy diets sell the idea of metabolism manipulation by following a prescribed diet.
 I decided to dive deep into the subject to put together a quick guide that will tell you everything you need to know to work with your metabolism in the pursuit of your goals.

 It’s how quickly you burn calories each day.
 Metabolism is the entire process your body uses to convert everything you eat and drink into energy.
 The calories in food and beverages are combined with oxygen to release the energy your body needs to function.